 OVERVIEW: Western States Arts Federation creates and promotes arts opportunities in the western region of the US.
-Its grants focus on supporting presenting organizations by financially incentivizing them to bring visiting artists into the area.
+Its grantmaking supports presenting organizations by financially incentivizing them to bring visiting artists into the area.
 Its TourWest program is a "competitive grant program that provides subsidies to arts and community organizations for the presentation of out-of-state touring performers and literary artists."

-IP TAKE: Although its grants primarily go to presenting organizations, which are in the western region of the US, the individuals and groups that benefit from the actual funds can come from anywhere in the world.
-If you are an individual writer, the best way to gain access is to approach the presenting organizations.
+IP TAKE: Although its grants primarily go to presenting organizations in the western region of the US, the individuals and groups that benefit from the actual funds can come from anywhere in the world.
+The best way for individual writers to gain access is to approach presenting organizations.

-The literary arts grants go through the TourWest program, which subsidizes presenting groups to showcase out of state literary artists (as well as those in the music, dance, and theater realms).
-It’s a subsidy because the program pays for up to 50 percent of the artists' fees, up to $2,500.
+The TourWest program subsidizes presenting groups to showcase out of state literary artists (as well as those in the music, dance, and theater realms).
+It is a subsidy because the program pays for up to 50 percent of the artists' fees, up to $2,500.

 This is obviously a very specific subset of creative writing.
 It requires the creator not only to have written the piece, but now be willing and able to perform it in a compelling (and perhaps theatrical) way.
-Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including a collaboration with other presenting organizations in the region.
+Strong applicants will have a solid history of successfully bringing performers to its venue and will have a well-articulated plan that includes a collaboration with other presenting organizations in the region.

-In addition to a minimum of one public performance, the TourWest program also requires that the literary artist being presented engage in an outreach activity.
+In addition to a minimum of one public performance, the TourWest program also requires that the writer being presented engage in an outreach activity.
 Examples of these include lectures, demonstrations, master classes, or in-school educational activities that engage students with the artist.

 TourWest applications are an online process, and due at the beginning of April each year for performances starting the following September.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).